PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving: Experiments

 \subsection{Benchmarks}

-By consistently leading in overall scores and key safety metrics on Navsim-v1 and v2~\cref{tab:navsim2_evaluation,tab:navsim1_results} , PRIX proves to be a powerful, effective, and well-balanced solution for autonomous navigation.
-Additionally, as shown in \cref{fig:firstfig} PRIX is much faster than other methods.
+By leading in the most scores and key safety metrics on Navsim-v1, Navsim-v2 and nuScenes (\cref{tab:navsim2_evaluation,tab:navsim1_results}) against the majority of the models, PRIX is an effective, well-balanced camera-only solution for autonomous navigation; qualitative examples are in \cref{fig:firstfig} (and more on the project website).

-On the Navsim-v1 benchmark, PRIX distinguishes itself as the top-performing model, achieving a leading PDMS of 87.8.
-This result is particularly noteworthy as PRIX, a camera-only model, not only surpasses other methods using the same input but also outperforms models equipped with richer Camera and LiDAR data, such as DRAMA~\cite{drama}.
-Its superiority is further detailed by its first-place rankings in critical safety and performance metrics, underscoring its well-rounded and reliable nature, also highlighted in \cref{fig:qual_combined}.
-This strong performance is consistently replicated on the more recent Navsim-v2 benchmark.
-Here, PRIX again achieves the best overall EPDM of 84.2, solidifying its position as the leading model.
-We are especially good on EC, heavily outperforming current SOTA, HydraMDP++~\cite{lihydra}.
+On Navsim-v1, PRIX ranks first among camera-only methods with a PDMS of 87.8; only the multimodal DiffusionDrive~\cite{diffusiondrive} scores higher overall.
+Notably, PRIX surpasses other models that use Camera+LiDAR inputs, such as GoalFlow~\cite{goalflow}, and attains top ranks on critical safety and performance metrics, even with adverse weather, see \cref{fig:qual_combined} (check our project website for more qualitative results).
+Importantly, PRIX achieves this while operating at \underline{57 FPS}, far above most baselines.
+Unlike HydraMDP++~\cite{lihydra} (2 frames), UniAD~\cite{uniad} ($\ge2$ frames), or VAD~\cite{chen2024vadv2} (4 frames), PRIX uses only a current frame while remaining competitive or superior across safety measures.
+As with all approaches, ego state information (velocity, acceleration) is provided; however, PRIX extracts more from less input, demonstrating that a camera-only, 1-frame design can still outperform methods with richer temporal or multimodal inputs.
+On the newer Navsim-v2 benchmark, PRIX again leads with an EPDM of 84.2 and shows robust EC performance, outperforming HydraMDP++.

 PRIX also achieves SOTA performance on the nuScenes trajectory prediction challenge, outperforming all existing camera-based baselines, shown in \cref{tab:nuscenes}.
 In terms of average L2 error across 1s to 3s horizons, PRIX achieves the lowest value of 0.57m, surpassing the previously best DiffusionDrive (0.65 m) and SparseDrive (0.61 m).
 Moreover, PRIX yields the lowest collision rate at 0.07\%, with a 0.00\% collision rate at 1 second, indicating strong short-term safety.
 Notably, PRIX also operates at the highest inference speed (11.2 FPS), demonstrating that our model offers a superior balance of accuracy, safety, and efficiency.